arapaima-uk/source.arapaima-uk.github.io/content/fixed/BlogSetup.md

 ## Hugo

 ### Getting Hugo
 I started by downloading the latest release (v0.17) from [hugo's github releases page](https://github.com/spf13/hugo/releases).
 I followed the [instructions here](https://gohugo.io/tutorials/installing-on-windows/) to create the folders `D:\Hugo\bin` and `D:\Hugo\Sites`, and extracted the contents of the downloaded zip file to `D:\Hugo\bin`.
 I also renamed `hugo_0.17_windows_amd64.exe` to `hugo.exe`.
 Running `hugo help` from the bin folder is the easiest way to check that everything is working.
-Optionally, add the `hugo\bin` folder to your system path to avoid having to type the full path to the executaable every time.
+Optionally, add the `hugo\bin` folder to your system path to avoid having to type the full path to the executable every time.

 ### Scaffolding the site